 19550 East 39th St S #410

 Lenexa, KS 66214 Also Open Sat 8am to 6pm

 Plantar fasciitis is an internal injury, so there may not be any external signs of trouble.
 While you may not be able to see this condition, you’ll certainly be able to feel it.
 You’ll feel a sharp, stabbing pain in the bottom of your foot that spreads to its back.
 While the pain is excruciating for the first while, it usually wanes as you go throughout your day.

 All of these problems can result in severe pain.
 Foot and ankle pain can increase irritability and cause patients to feel overly tired.
 Overall, these problems interfere with the ability to perform daily tasks.

-The exact causes of plantar fasciitis aren’t known.
+The exact causes aren’t known.
 However, it’s most commonly seen in runners and overweight individuals.
 This indicates that overuse, not stretching properly, and excessive pressure on your feet cause plantar fasciitis.

 Treatment for Plantar Fasciitis

 Initial treatments include icing the affected area, stretching, physical therapy-guided exercise, and anti-inflammatory medications.
 Physical therapy can be prescribed by one of the orthopedic physicians at Ortho of KC, either as a separate treatment or in conjunction with restorative surgery.
 Physical therapy can help ease the painful symptoms of plantar fasciitis and start to repair the damaged tissue.